-- shallot – gives it a delicate flavor
+- Shallot – gives it a delicate onion flavor

-- vegan mozzarella cheese balls – adds creaminess and umami
+- Vegan mozzarella cheese – adds creaminess and umami

 Italian Pasta Salad Dressing Ingredients

-- olive oil – a good source of healthy fats
+- Extra virgin olive oil – a good source of healthy fats

-Want more fixings? → add olives, cherry tomatoes, or lightly sautéed mushrooms.
+Want more variety? ➝ add olives, cherry tomatoes, or lightly sautéed mushrooms.

-Don’t have Italian seasoning? → use a mix of marjoram, basil, rosemary, thyme, oregano, and sage.
+No Italian seasoning? ➝ use a mix of marjoram, basil, rosemary, thyme, oregano, and sage

 Italian Pasta Salad